madeleinehill/leaflet-fuzzy/README.md

 # leaflet-fuzzy

 Leaflet-Fuzzy ([demo](https://www.scrapethepast.com/leafletfuzzy)) allows for the encoding of fuzziness into polygons on Leaflet.
 Fuzziness can represent a transitional element or uncertainty in the extent of a geographic entity.
-Leaflet-Fuzzy provides a layer which can display geojson, with special properties including `blurIntensity`, as well as a special `FuzzyPolygon` component.
+Leaflet-Fuzzy provides a layer which can display geojson, with special properties including `blurIntensity`.
+A properties object can be added to any JSON object and will be inherited by its children.

 ## Install